LJMurphyy/LJMurphyy/README.md

 Hi!
 My name is Laurel, I was previously a pro gramer, now a student learning computer science.

 #### Interests
-I am really excited to learn about quantum computing, machine learning, and computer vision.<br />
+I am really excited to learn about game devolopment, quantum computing, machine learning, and computer vision.<br />
 I would love to do collaborations so do not hesitate to contact me below.<br />

 #### Contact